 A restricted license may be issued to applicants, 14-15, when an extreme inconvenience exists in their household.
 The applicant must have held an instruction permit and must live five or more miles from school and/or employment.
+The Wyoming Highway Patrol approves applications for restricted licenses.

 The license is only valid between the hours of 5 a.m. and 8 p.m. and within 50 miles of the licensee's residence.
 The license will be suspended if the licensee is convicted of one moving traffic violation or of driving outside the designated hours or the 50-mile radius limitation.

-A restricted instruction permit is available for applicants, aged 14-15 years, who have been approved for a restricted license but do not currently hold an instruction permit.
+A restricted license expires 30 days after the holder's 16th birthday.
+A restricted instruction permit is available for applicants, ages 14-15 years, who have been approved for a restricted license but do not currently hold an instruction permit.
 The permit is valid for 60 days.